United Arab Emirates: Business and finance

 Since 2015, economic growth has been more mixed due to a number of factors impacting both demand and supply.
-In 2017 and 2018 growth has been positive but on a low level of 0.8 and 1.4%, respectively.
-To support the economy the Government is currently following an expansionary fiscal policy.
+In 2017 and 2018, growth has been positive but on a low level of 0.8 and 1.4%, respectively.
+To support the economy, the government is currently following an expansionary fiscal policy.
 However, the effects of this policy are partially offset by monetary policy, which has been contractionary.
 If not for the fiscal stimulus in 2018, the UAE economy would probably have contracted in that year.
 One of the factors responsible for slower growth has been a credit crunch, which is due to, among other factors, higher interest rates.
 Government debt has remained on a low level, despite high deficits in a few recent years.
 Risks related to government debt remain low.
-Inflation has been picking up in 2017 and 18.
+Inflation has been picking up in 2017 and 2018.
 Contributing factors were the introduction of a value added tax (VAT) of 5% in 2018 as well as higher commodity prices.
-Despite the Government's expansionary fiscal policy and a growing economy in 2018 and at the beginning of 2019, prices have been dropping in late 2018 and 2019 owing to oversupply in some sectors of importance to consumer prices.
+Despite the government's expansionary fiscal policy and a growing economy in 2018 and at the beginning of 2019, prices have been dropping in late 2018 and 2019 owing to oversupply in some sectors of importance to consumer prices.

 The UAE has an attractive tax system for companies and wealthy individuals, making it a preferred destination for companies seeking tax avoidance.
 The NGO Tax Justice Network places them in 2021 in the group of the ten largest tax havens.
+In 2023, the UAE's legal system fell under international scrutiny, as the members of the British Parliament opened an inquiry into how the foreign business executives are treated in the country, in case of accusations of breaking the law.

+2024 will be the third consecutive year that the UAE holds first place as the world's leading wealth magnet, as 6,700 wealthy migrants are set to move to the country.

 VAT

-The UAE government implemented value added tax (VAT) in the country from January 1, 2018 at a standard rate of 5%.
+The UAE government implemented value-added tax (VAT) in the country from 1 January 2018, at a standard rate of 5%.

-Oil and gas

-The UAE leadership has driven forward economic diversification efforts already before the oil price crash in the 1980s, and the UAE is nowadays the most diversified economy in the Middle East and North Africa (MENA) region.
-Although the oil and gas sector does still play an important role in the UAE economy, these efforts have paid off in terms of great resilience during periods of oil price fluctuations and economic turbulence.